 Based on information furnished by sellers of Mortgages, as Administrator, we provide on our internet website certain data for each Mortgage underlying PCs issued on or after December 1, 2005.
 Based on information furnished by servicers of Mortgages, since August 2006 we have provided on our internet website monthly updates of certain of the loan-level data for these PCs.
 We may not have independently verified information furnished to us by the sellers and servicers of the Mortgages and make no representations or warranties concerning the accuracy or completeness of that information.
+Given the volume of information furnished to us, we anticipate that some of the information may be incorrect or incomplete.
+If we are made aware of an error, we publish the correct information if possible.
 We also furnish on our internet website information concerning the methodologies we use to calculate loan-level data and statistical information in the Pool Supplement.
 Some of these methodologies incorporate assumptions as to permitted Mortgage characteristics and variables therein.
 As a result, in some cases the application of these methodologies could result in minor differences between the actual characteristics of a given Mortgage and the reported characteristics.
 In addition, we may change our practices relating to the loan-level data at any time.